Call 352-378-5655 or email email@example.com with updates and additions.

 Families Against Mandatory Minimums Work to reform Florida’s sentencing laws and restore fairness to Florida’s criminal justice system.
 PO Box 142933, Gainesville, FL 32614, firstname.lastname@example.org.
 352-682-2542

 Final Friends helps families learn how to accomplish legal home funeral care as an alternative to employing a commercial funeral home.
-We are an independent group of volunteers who provide free education, guidance and support to any individual or family who prefers to care for their own deceased loved ones prior to burial or cremation. www.finalfriends.org, email@example.com, 352-374-4478
+We are an independent group of volunteers who provide free education, guidance and support to anyone who prefers to care for their own deceased loved ones prior to burial or cremation. www.finalfriends.org, email@example.com, 352-374-4478

 The Fine Print Independent, critically thinking outlet for political, social and arts coverage through local, in-depth reporting for Gainesville’s students. www.thefineprintuf.org